parro-it/libui-node/docs/verticalbox.md

-### value: Number
+### padded: Boolean

-The current position of the progress bar.
-Could be setted to -1 to create an indeterminate progress bar.
+If true, the container insert some space between children.
-Read write.
+Defaults to false.